Coffee Infused Tightening Eye Cream

 • tighten skin

-• reduce dry circles under eyes
+• reduces dry circles under the eyes

-This clean beauty recipe for a DIY coffee eye cream comes at quite a bargain and it makes 2 whole ounces.
+This clean beauty recipe for a DIY coffee eye cream comes at quite a bargain, and it makes 2 whole ounces.
 Which truly goes a long way when comes to our under eyes.
 I find it lasts me months.

 Related: DIY Lip Plumper